picqer/bol-retailer-php-client/README.md

 $client->setAccessToken($accessToken);

 $client->setAccessTokenExpiredCallback(function(\Picqer\BolRetailerV8\Client $client) use ($mutex) {
-  // Called at the beginning of a request to the Retailer API when the token was expired.
+  // Called at the beginning of a request to the Retailer API when the access token was expired or non-existent and
+  // after a request that resulted in an error about an expired access token.

   // Ensure only 1 process can be in the critical section, others are blocked and one is let in when that process leaves
   // the critical section